 Anti-Vibration Cork Strip

-Advanced Seals & Gaskets are leading manufacturers of many strip materials, including various grades of cork.
+Advanced Seals & Gaskets are leading manufacturers of many strip materials, including various grades of cork, including our anti-vibration cork strips.
 All cork has anti-vibration properties, however, the type used will depend upon the application and the exposures such as the temperature range, fuel, oil and certain chemicals.

 Cork rolls are manufactured in a range of thicknesses and supplied in a standard roll size is 1-meter wide x 10 meters long, from which we can convert strips of various sizes using one of our many bandsaws, strippers, log cutters and presses depending upon the size and quantity required.